If you’re here, it’s because you’re interested in learning more about music genres.

 - Youssou N’Dour

-If you’ve come this far, you’ve probably caught earlier references to grunge, which is a sub-genre of alternative rock.
+If you’ve come this far, you’ve probably caught earlier references to grunge music, which is a sub-genre of alternative rock.
 It is sometimes called the “Seattle sound” that emerged in the mid-1980s.
 It could be described as the intersection between punk rock and heavy metal, and the lyrics are often angsty and introspective.

 Many grunge acts were mentioned earlier, but here we’ve featured Pearl Jam and their “Even Flow.”